JonathanCMedina/CarCar/README.md

 * Jonathan Ceasar Medina(@Jonathan.C.Medina on Gitlab) - Sales Microservice

 ## Vision of the project
 Project Beta (CarCar) is developed to emulate a car dealership website.
-This project uses three miroservices (Inventory, Sales, and Service) with interactivity between each.
+This project uses three microservices (Inventory, Sales, and Service) with interactivity between each.
 Within each microservice, there are functions used to create and retrieve information on the back-end and the front-end. available in the inventory, as well as vehicles sold from the inventory.